AdaptableTools/example-adaptable-react-aggrid/README.md

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) or read the [Licence Documentation](https://www.adaptabletools.com/buy/buying-adaptable-licensing) for more information.

-## Demo

-To see AdapTable React in action visit [Adaptable Documentation](https://www.adaptabletools.com/docs) which contains a large number of small demos each showing a different feature, function or option in AdapTable React (using dummy data sets).

 ## Help

 Developers can learn how to access AdapTable React programmatically at [AdapTable Documentation](https://www.adaptabletools.com/docs).